Selling Your Home to a Real Estate Investor the Right Way in 2024

 - The renovation standard for a rental house is typically lower than for a house meant for a retail sale.
 If your home is purchased as a future rental investment property, those repair cost savings can translate into a higher offer.

-Wholesalers or real estate wholesale investors don't actually buy your property.
-They 'flip' the contract to another investor for what’s called an ‘assignment fee’.
-The typical wholesale investor looks for homeowners willing to sell their distressed properties at a bargain price.
+Wholesalers or real estate wholesale investors don’t actually buy your property.
+They ‘flip’ the contract to another investor for what’s called an ‘assignment fee’.
+The typical real estate wholesaler looks for homeowners willing to sell their distressed properties at a bargain price.

 After signing a contract with the seller, the wholesaler shops it to other investors (usually rehabbers).
 The wholesaler ‘sells’ (assigns) the contract to the bidder offering the highest fee to the wholesaler.